MABelanger/jslib-html5-camera-photo/README.md

 }

 export default App;
 ```

 ### Developpement
-I choose the env dev of create-react-app because it's simple and really efficient but it probably better if we can remove react into the dependency.
-Any way, is a nice to have, if you know how please please [contribute](./CONTRIBUTING.md) :)
+I choose the env dev of create-react-app even if it is vanilla js library because it's simple to use and really efficient to develop but you don't necessarily need react to use it.